-Note: This article is for an older Wowza® product or technology that either has been updated or is no longer supported.
+Note: This article is for an older Wowza® media server product or technology that either has been updated or is no longer supported.
 For the current version of this article, see How to add SecureToken protection to JW Player.

 Important: You must use the secure RTMPE protocol with SecureToken when connecting to Wowza Media Server to fully protect content from the latest "Leech" programs:

 RTMPE network encryption security in Wowza Media Server 3.1.2 (and earlier) is provided as an AddOn for later Wowza media server software versions.
 For more information, see How to get Wowza RTMPE AddOn.